Is Saving $1,000 a Month Good? A Clear Guide to Your Financial Future

 Checking and Savings Accounts

-If you’re saving for a purchase in the near future or might need to access the money quickly, such as for an emergency fund, checking and savings accounts might be a good choice.
+If you’re saving for a purchase soon or need to access the money quickly, such as for an emergency fund, checking and savings accounts might be a good choice.

 CDs and Other Fixed Instruments